kshetline/tubular_time_tzdb/README.md

 • `version`: The tz database release version.
 • `years`: The range of years covered by explicit UTC offset transition times.
 • `deltaTs`: Starting at the year 2020, with one entry per year, the value of "delta T" at the start of each year.
-Delta T is the difference between UT1 and TDT (Terrestrial Dynamic Time) at the start of the year, also the same as the difference between UT1 and TAI (International Atomic Time) plus 32.184 seconds.
+Delta T is the difference between UT1 and TDT (Terrestrial Dynamic Time), also the same as the difference between UT1 and TAI (International Atomic Time) plus 32.184 seconds.
-• `leapSeconds`: This is a list of days, specified as a number of days after January 1, 1970, on which a leap seconds has been added in the second just before the start of the specified day.
+• `leapSeconds`: This is a list of days, specified as a number of days after January 1, 1970, for which a leap seconds has been added in the second just before the start of the specified day.
 If a number is negative, the absolute value of that number is the number of days after January 1, 1970 when a negative leap second has just occurred.

 ### Timezone descriptions